Winter 2025

 Credits 32 hours (8 weeks)

 This course is based on a series of lecture notes which will be made available in advance here.
+Please note that the document might occasionally be updated for corrections, minor revisions, or the addition of new material.
 Motivated students interested in complementary readings are especially encouraged to check out some of the following textbooks on logic for philosophers:

-MacFarlane, J. (2020).
-Philosophical Logic: A Contemporary Introduction.
+John MacFarlane.
+Philosophical Logic: A Contemporary Introduction (2020).
 Routledge.

 Course objectives